doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP NEW DOCUMENT` command <!-- REF #method.VP NEW DOCUMENT.Summary -->loads and display a new, default document in the 4D View Pro form area object *vpAreaName*<!-- END REF -->.
+The `VP NEW DOCUMENT` command <!-- REF #_method_.VP NEW DOCUMENT.Summary -->loads and display a new, default document in the 4D View Pro form area object *vpAreaName*<!-- END REF -->.
 The new empty document replaces any data already inserted in the area.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.